awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 **Note**
 We recommend that you always use the latest version of the NAT AMI to take advantage of configuration updates\.
+We recommend that you review[ Security in Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 If you add and remove secondary IPv4 CIDR blocks on your VPC, ensure that you use AMI version `amzn-ami-vpc-nat-hvm-2017.03.1.20170623-x86_64-ebs` or later\.

 Your NAT instance quota depends on your instance quota for the region\.
 For more information, see the [EC2 FAQs](http://aws.amazon.com/ec2/faqs/#EC2_On-Demand_Instance_limits)\.
 For a list of available NAT AMIs, see the [Amazon Linux AMI matrix](http://aws.amazon.com/amazon-linux-ami/)\.

+For information about Amazon Linux support, see [Amazon Linux AMI FAQs](https://aws.amazon.com/amazon-linux-ami/faqs/)

 ## Setting up the NAT Instance<a name="NATInstance"></a>